wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ## T-4.VI.2

 <p class=fip id=p2>
-2.&emsp;In learning to escape from illusions, your debt to your brother is something you must never forget.
+2. In learning to escape from illusions, your debt to your brother is something you must never forget.
 <sup>2</sup>It is the same debt that you owe to me.
 <sup>3</sup>Whenever you act egotistically towards another, you are throwing away the graciousness of your indebtedness and the holy perception it would produce.
 <sup>4</sup>The term ‘holy’ can be used here because, as you learn how much you are indebted to the whole Sonship, which includes me, you come as close to knowledge as perception can.